Just Resilience in Practice: Housing, Health and Trust in Times of Crisis

 Building on insights from the day’s discussions, the panel examines who current resilience measures are reaching and who they still miss, before turning to concrete examples of how housing can be treated as part of resilience policy rather than a separate field.
 The conversation will address the tensions that local leaders face: balancing climate goals with affordability and social cohesion, making difficult trade-offs under urgency, and ensuring that resilience measures measurably improve people’s everyday lives.

-The high-level panel will be moderated by Natasha Walker, bringing together Mar Jimenez (Commissioner of European Affairs, City of Barcelona), Aline Machado Da Matta (UN-Habitat, Head of UNITAC), Valeriia Levchyshyna (Lviv City Institute), and Pedro Duarte (Mayor of Porto, tbc).
+The high-level panel will be moderated by Natasha Walker, bringing together Mar Jimenez (Commissioner of European Affairs, City of Barcelona), Aline Machado Da Matta (UN-Habitat, Head of UNITAC), Valeriia Levchyshyna (Lviv City Institute), and Jack Saadeh (Mayor of Ramallah Municipality).

 Speakers